hendrix97s/increazy-test/README.md

 ## SEARCH LOCATIONS

-**Description:** this endpoint has the function of returning a list of locations from the zip code or a list of zip codes **Methos:** ```GET```
+**Description:** this endpoint has the function of returning a list of locations from the zip code or a list of zip codes.

+**Methos:** ```GET```

 **Endpoint:** ```{host}/api/search/local/{ceps}```

 ## Params